ETH-Raphael-Bosshart/studyplanner/README.md

 # ![Logo](assets/images/logo.png) Study Task Manager

-The **Study Task Manager** is a lightweight yet functional web app designed to help students structure and monitor their daily study sessions.
-It combines task planning, real-time tracking, and motivational support in one elegant interface.
+The **Study Task Manager** is a functional web application designed to help students structure and monitor their daily study sessions.
+It combines task planning, real-time tracking, and motivational support in one elegant and simple interface.

 ---